anna-ai-assistant/ai-wrapper/README.md

 # langchain-wrapper
-LangchainJs wrapper for all anna LLM based services
+AI wrapper based on LangchainJS for all anna LLM based services